andyvu016/project2-team2/README.md

 4th Model : Deep Learning , Neural Network

+# Discussion
+From all the Models mentioned for predicting COPD, Model 4 Naive Bayes algorithm, Gaussian Naive Bayes Classifier took just 10mins to get trained and also gave higher recall with 57%.
+Considering a medical point of view, higher recall is more important than precision.
+Higher recall ensures to capture everyone and not leave behind the ones who might have copd.
+It is better to count the ones even with minimum risk, even if the final test reports are negative/positive.
+It is better for a model to predict than not predicting.
+On the other hand, for predicting Dementia, the Neural Network model before optimizing performed the best.
+Although the Gradient Boosting model with resampled data had the highest recall, in practice it was too sensitive.
+Optimizing the neural network model by adding dropout layers and regulizers significantly increased the precision score, but also damaged the recall score severly, making it unusuable.

 # Postmortem
 Working on New modules was interesting.
 Data cleaning was bit challenging as to make sure not to drop the data that might be important at the later stage.
-Future model would be extended by different features as labels like Diabetes, Asthma and so on.
+It is important to read the documentation provided with the data to understand it well.
+By doing so, this ensures the data is interpreted correctly ask the right questions to be used for making predictions.
+Future models could be extended by making the different features as labels such as Diabetes, Asthma and so on.

 ## Collaborators